 '''

-int odd = 1;
+Dim odd As Integer = 1

-int number;
+Dim number As Integer

-Console.Write("Enter an integer: ");
+Console.Write("Enter an integer: ")

-number = Convert.ToInt32(Console.ReadLine());
+number = Console.ReadLine()

-while (odd != Number)

-{

-Console.WriteLine(odd);
+While odd <> number

+Console.WriteLine(odd)

-odd = odd + 2;
+odd = odd + 2

-}

-Console.WriteLine("Finished!");
+End While

+Console.WriteLine("Finished!")

 '''

 The program works correctly if the integer entered by the user is an odd, positive integer.
 For example, if 7 is entered the program correctly displays the values 1, 3 and 5